 I am the registered owner of a second floor flat in Northwick Park.
 Given that I can not reach agreement with the landlord, can the Leasehold valuation Tribunal determine the amount payable for a lease extension?

-if there is a missing landlord or where there is dispute about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the LVT to determine the price.
+Where there is a absentee landlord or if there is disagreement about what the lease extension should cost, under the relevant statutes it is possible to make an application to the Leasehold Valuation Tribunal to judgment on the price payable.

-An example of a Lease Extension decision for a Northwick Park flat is 2, 3, 5 & 7 High Mead in September 2013.
+An example of a Lease Extension matter before the tribunal for a Northwick Park premises is 2, 3, 5 & 7 High Mead in September 2013.
 The Tribunal determined that the premium payable by the Applicant tenants for an extended lease of Flat 2 is £22,966 , of Flat 3 is £25,051 , of Flat 5 is £24,725 , and Flat 7 is £22,966 , in all cases exclusive of statutory costs.
-This case related to 4 flats.
-The unexpired residue of the current lease was 61.58 years.
+This case was in relation to 4 flats.
+The unexpired lease term was 61.58 years.